radical-cybertools/radical.pilot/docs/source/testing.rst

 +-------------------------------------------+-------------------------------------+

-For example, if you want to run the task tests on the XSEDE _Bridges_ cluster (https://portal.xsede.org/psc-bridges), run
+For example, if you want to run the unit tests on the XSEDE _Bridges_ cluster (https://portal.xsede.org/psc-bridges), run

 .. code-block:: bash